 Of all the ghosts in Thailand, the most famous is "Nang Naak".
 The story varies, but it's usually like this: An ordinary farm girl named Naak from a village falls in love with a handsome young man named Nai Maak.
 Despite their economical backgrounds, they eventually manage to be together.
 Shortly after marriage, Nai Maak is conscripted for military service and leaves Naak behind, who dies during labor along with her unborn child.
 Although they are buried according to local tradition, the spirit of Naak refuses to perish.
 When Nai Maak returns from the war, the ghost disguises herself and her child as humans to him.
 The revelation itself provides one of the most memorable scenes in the story when Maak sees his wife grotesquely stretching her arm through the floorboard of their elevated house to pick up a fallen lime, or a knife in another version, on the ground.
 The terrified husband runs away and the ghost follows him.
 There are many gory accounts of how Nang Naak chases, harasses, or even kills whoever comes between Maak and her.
-Your going to have to go on this link to learn what happens afterward - http://asiarecipe.com/thainangnak.html Here are the examples:
+You're going to have to go on this link to learn what happens afterward - http://asiarecipe.com/thainangnak.html

 Cursed Hair.
 Another horror movie specifically about evil hair.
 Here's the trailer.

 Nang Naak: It wouldn't be long until they turned the story into a movie.

 La Llorona, the "weeping woman" of Latin American myth, has elements of this.